pfinorbi/kubernetes-resume-challenge/README.md

 cd ecom/
 ```

 Customize chart configuration by modifiying the `values.yaml` file.
-Define variables that you would like to make configurable.
+Declare variables that you would like to make configurable without changing the tenplate and package.
+Those variables will be passed into your templates.

-As the next step place the kubernetes manifest files inside the `templates` directory of the Helm chart and parameterize them using Go templates.
-Replace static values with variables defined in the `values.yaml` file.
+As the next step copy the kubernetes manifest files inside the `templates` directory of the Helm chart.
+To make the templates dynamic parameterize them using Go templates i.e. replace static values with variables defined in the `values.yaml` file.

-Once done with parameterization lint and package the chart:
+Once done with parameterization package the chart.
+We can use the version and appVersion fields in the `Chart.yaml` file to set the versions of our Helm chart before packaging:

+To package the chart execute:

 ```
-helm lint

 helm package .
 ```

-Finally install it using the following command:
+We can install the packaged chart by using the following command:

 ```
 helm install ecom-release ecom-0.1.0.tgz --namespace ecom --create-namespace
 ```

-You can remove the installed Helm release from your cluster with:
+If not needed anymore we can remove the Helm release from the cluster with:

 ```
 helm uninstall ecom-release --namespace ecom